dsavell/docker-grav/README.md

 + Shell Access to container when it is running: `docker exec -i -t grav /bin/bash`

 ## Issues

-	- CMS not usable behind reverse proxy.
++ CMS not usable behind reverse proxy.

 ## Changelog

 + **22/06/2017:** The Better Release
 	- Now uses image from php:7.0-apache
-	- Size has reduced from 1.2gb to 657mb
+	- Size has reduced from 1.2gb to 657mb & with admin plugin 682mb
 	- Corrected GRAV permissions
 	- Less packages installed during Docker build + cleanup
 + **21/06/2017:** Initial Release